David-VTUK/CKAD-StudyGuide/RevisionTopics/Part-1-Core-Concepts.md

     name: nginx
 ```

-Next is the meat of the pod spe.
-Which containers are in this pod, what name their given and what image they're based on.
+Next is the meat of the pod spec.
+Which containers are in this pod, what name they're given and what image they're based on.

 Putting it all together: